 - Stars are so fun to learn about!
 If you’re looking for some entertainment this week, watch The Magic School bus Season 4, Episode 7: The Magic Schoolbus Sees Stars.
 The kids go on a field trip to buy DA a star for her birthday, and learn about them in the process.

 - You can also borrow/buy the book version of the same story: The Magic School Bus Sees Stars: A Book About Stars Your library probably has it, or you can get it on Amazon.

-- Your students will learn about constellations this week when your program meets (or if you follow along in the Year 2 Science book).
+- Your students will learn about constellations this week when your program meets (or if you follow along in the Tour 2 Hands-on Science Guide Supplemental).
 Keep going with constellations and make a few more constellation sheets using the grid system in your Science book!

 - If you have a big box that your kids like to play in, pull out your white Christmas lights and punch them into the ceiling of the box in a constellation pattern.
 Here’s my two pajama-clad kiddos in a tv box – you might be able to make out the big and little dipper in the ceiling. (not my most pintrest worthy picture, but gives you an idea of how cool it is).